 Questions or concerns about accessibility should be directed to the Student Disability Resource Center.

-Classroom Technology Services can provide assistance with closed captioning and transcription services through an outside vendor, Automatic Synch Technologies (AST).
+Technology Equipment Checkout can provide assistance with closed captioning and transcription services through an outside vendor, Automatic Synch Technologies (AST).
 A sliding scale of fees applies depending on the length of the video and the materials provided.

 HSU also provides TDD (Telecommunications Device for the Deaf and hearing-impaired) telephone devices at various locations on campus and to individuals who need them.
 More specific information is available from Telecommunications & Network Services.